gamemachine/tachyon-networking/README.md

 The receive window has a configurable max.
 It starts at the last in order sequence received, and runs to the last sequence received.
 Once per frame we walk this window back to front and create a nack messages for every 33 slots.
 And then pack those into a single varint encoded network packet and send it out.

 But that message itself could get dropped, introducing latency.
 So we also support taking those same nacks and insert them into outgoing messages in a round robin fashion.
-Up to TachyonConfig.nack_redundancy times per unique nack.
+Up to ChannelConfig.nack_redundancy times per unique nack.
 The cost for redundancy is the outgoing message header size goes from 4 to 10 bytes.

 One thing to keep in mind is that the nack models needs a constant message flow in order to know what is missing.
 So if you have channels with only occasional messages, you should send a header + 1 sized message regularly.
 Tachyon should just add an internal message here that automatically sends on every channel if nothing else went out, but that's not in yet.